What kind of impact is smoking having on your family?

 - Compared to children of non-smokers, the children of parents who smoke have higher rates of lung or airways infections such as bronchitis, bronchiolitis and pneumonia.

 - Asthma is more common among children of smokers.
-Children with asthma exposed to passive smoking have a greater risk of getting symptoms earlier in life, and having more symptoms and asthma attacks.
+Children with asthma exposed to secondhand smoke have a greater risk of getting symptoms earlier in life, and having more symptoms and asthma attacks.
 They are more likely to use asthma medications more often and for a longer period.

 - Children of smokers have a lowering in lung function, meaning that on average, they cannot breathe in as deeply or breathe out as hard compared to children of non-smokers.
 Some evidence suggests that this reduced lung function may even persist into adulthood.